glaubersilva/vs-code-settings-wp-root/README.md

 -   Basic autocomplete only
 -   Reduced code analysis capabilities
 -   Missing advanced navigation features
+-   No intelligent refactoring (F2 key won't work properly)
+-   Limited DocBlock generation capabilities

 #### Purchase Information:

 -   **One-time payment**: Lifetime access to all premium features
 -   **Available at**: [Intelephense Premium](https://intelephense.com/premium)
 -   **Investment**: Essential for professional PHP development

+**⚠️ Note**: This recommendation is purely technical and based on the necessity of premium features for optimal PHP development experience.
+We do not receive any commission, affiliate benefits, or compensation from Intelephense.
+The recommendation is made solely because the premium features are essential for the advanced code navigation, refactoring, and IntelliSense capabilities described in this configuration.

 ### 3. Recommended Extensions (Optional)